maxecharles/dorito/docs/examples/image_plane_fitting.md

 We now will fit the model using gradient descent, specifically using the `optax` library.
 Let's set some things up first.

-Firstly we have our config, dictionary.
+Firstly we have our `config` dictionary.
 You can see we are using a mixture of stochastic gradient descent and the adam optimiser.
 The `sgd` and `adam` functions from `zodiax` are just wrappers around the respective `optax` functions which allow for easy piecewise learning rate schedules.

 For example, `sgd(lr=100, start=50)` will cause a parameter to start fitting after 50 epochs with a learning rate of 100.